 Possibly one of Spain’s most beautiful city’s, Seville, literally blossoms in April when the townspeople celebrate the arrival of spring with Fería de Abril or as we English-speaking folk people call it, the Seville April Fair.
-The sweet

 Possibly one of Spain’s most beautiful city’s, Seville, literally blossoms in April when the townspeople celebrate the arrival of spring with Fería de Abril or as we English-speaking folk people call it, the Seville April Fair.
 The sweet smell of orange blossoms is everywhere and the excitement of this special celebration is tangible.

-In 2019 the festival runs from 7th May until 12th, and it can only be described as a true Spanish fiesta.
+and it can only be described as a true Spanish fiesta.
 You will wintness food, music, bullfights, and flamenco.
 Each day, for the duration of the fair, starts off with a parade called ‘Paseo de Caballos’ and in the evening bullfights happen at the La Real Maestranza.

 The Seville Fair dates all the way back to the mid-19th-century, starting out as a livestock fair.
 As soon as the casetas (fair tents) appeared the fair became the festive soiree it is today.

 Women don the traditional dress, traje de gitana (gypsey dress), which is characterized by polka dots and ruffles, or volantes, and magnificent colors.

 Forget Milan, New York, and Paris; because it’s the first festival of the year, Seville is the first city to show the new fashions, and a lot of women have more than one dress for the fair, knowing the following year there’ll be a new style.

 Some fashion at the Seville April Fair.
 By RECURSOS FERIA DE SEVILLA